Leavenworth, Washington: History

 The city looked to tourism and recreation as a major economy as early as 1929, when they opened a ski jump.
 In 1962, the Project LIFE (Leavenworth Improvement For Everyone) Committee was formed in partnership with the University of Washington to investigate strategies to revitalize the struggling logging town.
 The idea to create a "Bavarian-Swiss" alpine theme town came from two Seattle businessmen, Ted Price and Bob Rodgers, who had bought a failing cafe at Coles Corner in 1960.
 Price and Rodgers had chosen the theme based on the latter's experience in Bavaria while deployed by the U.S. Army during World War II; the cafe was renamed The Squirrel Tree and expanded with a motel and gift shop.
 Price was chair of the Project LIFE tourism subcommittee, and in 1965 the pair led a trip to a Danish-themed town, Solvang, California, to build support for the idea.

 The Project LIFE members acquired properties in Leavenworth and were joined by architects Earl Petersen, who designed Solvang's Danish buildings, and Germany-born designer Heinz Ulbricht.
 The first building to be rebuilt in the Bavarian style was the Chikamin Hotel, which had been damaged in a fire and reopened as the Edelweiss Hotel (named for the state flower of Bavaria) on July 1, 1965.
 Several buildings were renovated later that year after business loans were secured to prepare the city for the 1966 Washington Autumn Leaf Festival.
 By 1970, Leavenworth was hosting several annual festivals and had formed a design review board to enforce and maintain the standards set by Project LIFE.

 On July 28, 1994, the Rat Creek Fire was ignited in the Icicle Creek basin and grew to 24,371 acre over the next three weeks as it moved towards northeast Leavenworth.
 It was one of 34 fires in the Hatchery Complex Fire that were ignited in late July by thunderstorms and other causes.
 The city was placed under an evacuation alert for several days as the fire surrounded parts of the valley and shut down U.S. Route 2.
 The evacuation alert in Leavenworth was lifted by August 10, coinciding with the reopening of U.S. Route 2.
 Later fires in 2001, 2004, and 2012 burned areas around Leavenworth.
+The Wenatchee River underwent a major flood in December 2025 and crested at a maximum of 17 ft; a widespread power outage in Leavenworth, caused in part by high winds, resulted in the initial cancellation of holiday events.
+The city's holiday lights and Christmastown festival were both rescheduled after power was restored.